 While there are plenty of more expensive options for you to pick from, the entry-level and mid-market webcams are much harder to pick between.

 Many come with near-identical specifications and no distinguishing design to help you decide, which is why we've created this guide to some of the best budget devices available can buy.

-The options on this list pretty much shoot exclusively in 1080p HD, but, if we're honest, unless you're already deep into your streaming career or want to impress your co-workers with wild resolutions and frame rates, the below picks are more than good enough.
+Unless you're already deep into your streaming career or want to impress your co-workers with wild resolutions and frame rates, the below picks are likely more than good enough.

 They also represent a step-up on a lot of built-in cameras on laptops, so they're worthy considerations for those looking to upgrade, too.